An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-For any $T>0$, the white noise takes values in $\mcC_{\textnormal{par}}^{-2-}([0,T]\times \mbT^2)$.\footnote{ Here $\mcC^\alpha_{\textnormal{par}}$ denotes the set of space-time H\"{o}lder-regular distributions of parameter $\alpha \in \mbR$ equipped with the parabolic scaling, i.e.\ regularity in time counts twice as much as regularity in space.
+The white noise almost surely takes values in $\mcC_{\textnormal{par}}^{-2-}([0,T]\times\mbT^{2};\mbR^{2})$ for any $T>0$.\footnote{ Here $\mcC^\alpha_{\textnormal{par}}$ denotes the set of space-time H\"{o}lder-regular distributions of parameter $\alpha \in \mbR$ equipped with the parabolic scaling, i.e.\ regularity in time counts twice as much as regularity in space.
 These spaces are not used beyond the introduction and so we refer to \cite[Lem.~2.12 \& Def.~3.7]{hairer_14_RegStruct} for an example definition.
-The shorthand $\alpha\pm$ is used to denote $\alpha\pm\eps$ for any $\eps>0$ but fixed. } Let us assume for now that we can define the product $\srdet \boldsymbol{\xi}$ intrinsically and that it is no more regular than the white noise itself.
-Due to the regularising effect of the heat equation, the solution $\ti$, to the linear equation,
+The shorthand $\alpha\pm$ is used to denote $\alpha\pm\eps$ for some $\eps>0$ arbitrarily small but fixed. } Let us assume for now that we can define the product $\het \boldsymbol{\xi}$ intrinsically and that it is no more regular than the white noise itself.
+Due to the regularising effect of the heat equation (Lemma~\ref{lem:Schauder}), it follows that the solution $\ti$ to the linear equation,